 QIF format is great format supporting categories and tags.
 Quicken was discouraging the QIF format until 2018, but still all Windows versions import it fine (since Quicken 2018, QIF file is "officially" supported).

-Quicken 2015 and 2016 for Windows have issue with QIF import and QIF files should be imported through proxy cash accounts.
+Quicken 2015 and 2016 for Windows before update to switch to a new Quicken ID had issue with QIF import and QIF files should be imported through proxy cash accounts.

-Quicken 2017 for Windows fixes the issue and imports the same way as Quicken 2014 and earlier versions.
+Quicken 2015-2016 (after Quicken ID update), 2017 for Windows fixes the issue and imports the same way as Quicken 2014 and earlier versions.
 Quicken has to be at least Deluxe version to import QIF files directly into bank or credit card accounts.

 Quicken 2018+ for Windows imports QIF files fine.